-- Provide 360 degree containment - Monitor the safety of the public - Monitor the likelihood of a foot or motor vehicle pursuit - Complete the arrest once the fugitive in the vehicle is contained
+- Provide 360-degree containment - Monitor the safety of the public - Monitor the likelihood of a foot or motor vehicle pursuit - Complete the arrest once the fugitive in the vehicle is contained

-Those assigned as the entry/apprehension team shall include at least two officers who shall if possible, covertly enter the structure if it is a business or workplace in order to locate the fugitive/missing person.
+Those assigned as the entry/apprehension team shall include at least two officers who shall enter the structure in order to locate the fugitive/missing person.
 Immediate identification as a police officer is required by all officers entering the structure and before taking enforcement action.
 Once the fugitive/missing person is located or in custody, containment officers shall be notified.